mattxwang/qwerhacks-web-dev-workshop/README.md

 Two quick tidbits:

-In classes, the `const` can be ommitted; there's no performance difference:
+In classes, the `const` can be omitted; there's no performance difference:

 ```js
 class Greeter {